b1f6c1c4/IPA-JFK/README.md

 - Too few words available.

     > You should blame [CMU](http://www.speech.cs.cmu.edu/cgi-bin/cmudict).
+    > Alternatively, use the reference phonemes in [ARPAbet format](http://www.speech.cs.cmu.edu/cgi-bin/cmudict#phones).

 - Some phonemes are totally incorrect.

     > Also blame [CMU](http://www.speech.cs.cmu.edu/cgi-bin/cmudict).
+    > You may want to override it by using reference phonemes.

 ## License